Robust Kernel-based Feature Representation for 3D Point Cloud Analysis via Circular Convolutional Network: Method

 \subsection{CNN encoder architectures}

 The designed CNN encoders are illustrated in Fig. \ref{fig:arc}.
-Four feature-extraction layers are initially used.
+For the registration task, four feature-extraction layers are initially used.
 Using a shortcut connection, the multiscale features are concatenated.
 Subsequently, global contexts from the concatenated features are estimated to improve the representations (as described in the following subsection, Section F).
-For the registration task, inspired by the deep closest point (DCP) method \cite{DCP}, the singular value decomposition (SVD) module is used to estimate the transformation matrix.
-For the classification and segmentation tasks, additional fully connected layers (multilayered perceptron) are used to estimate the scores.
-To demonstrate the discriminative representations of our proposed method, we designed simple and low-dimensional architectures for comparison with other methods.
+Inspired by the deep closest point (DCP) method \cite{DCP}, the singular value decomposition (SVD) module is used to estimate the transformation matrix.
+For the classification and segmentation tasks, { we used the downsampling and upsampling operations which reduces and increase the number of points by using subsampling.
+Subsequently, Additional fully connected layers (multi-layered perceptron) are used to estimate the scores.}